-A. Under USGA guidelines, the Handicap Committee is comprised of a majority of fellow golfers (members)of the club.
-They are there to maintain the integrity of the Handicap System and to provide peer review.
-Club employees may serve on the Committee, however, they may not serve as Chairmen.
+A. Under USGA guidelines, the Handicap Committee is comprised of a majority of fellow golfers (members) of the club.
+They are there to maintain the integrity of the World Handicap System and to provide peer review.
+Club employees may serve on the Committee, however, they may not serve as Chairman.

 Q. How often should the Handicap Committee meet?

-A. The Committee as a whole should meet before the start of the season to review The USGA Handicap System manual and to establish procedures for turning in scores.
+A. The Committee as a whole should meet before the start of the season to review The Rules of Handicapping manual and to establish procedures for turning in scores.
 The Committee should also plan a seminar or annual notice to members outlining the score posting procedures and the responsibilities of the Committee for posting penalty scores or adjusting Handicap Indexes.
-During the season, the Committee should meet as needed to review scoring records (including tournament scores) and resolve complianceproblems.
+During the season, the Committee should meet as needed to review scoring records and resolve any compliance problems.

 Q. How many members should the Committee have?

-A. At least three, with one person having responsibilityfor overseeing the posting of scores and the updating of members' USGA Handicap Indexes.
+A. At least three, with one person having responsibility for overseeing the posting of scores and the updating of member's Handicap Indexes.

 Q. What are our primary responsibilities?